 - Exchange: Students who come to NUST to complete a semester of studies.
 Exchange takes place where a Memorandum of Understanding (MoU) exists between NUST and the student’s home university.

-- Study Abroad Students: Study Abroad students come to NUST to complete specific modules, courses, projects or visit on a fee-paying basis (free-movers).
+- Study Abroad: Students who come to NUST to complete specific modules, courses, projects or visit on a fee-paying basis (free-movers).

-- Interns: Interns are students who complete in-service training as part of their qualification requirements either at NUST or under the auspices of the University in a company or institution nominated and agreed to by NUST.
+- Interns: Students who complete in-service training as part of their qualification requirements either at NUST or in industry under the academic auspices of NUST.

-- Full Degree Students: Full degree international students apply to the University similar to other full-degree Namibian students and pay the required tuition and other fees.
+- Full Degree: Full degree international students apply to NUST similar to other full-degree Namibian students and pay the required tuition and other fees.

 All non-Namibian students must be in possession of a valid 3 or 6-month study visa before entering Namibia.
 Exchange and study abroad students must apply for a study visa and forward the completed application form, certified/endorsed passport copy and certified/endorsed police clearance certificate for a 6-month visa to the Department of International Relations for processing.

 NUST normally invites officials from the Ministry of Home Affairs, Immigration and Safety and Security on campus at the start of every academic year.
 During the registration period, full degree international students can have their student permit applications processed by the officials.

 International academics or experts who are seeking employment at or are employed by NUST may seek guidance from the Department of Human Resources on queries relating to employment permits.

 NUST has limited accommodation on campus.
 However, international students may contact the Department of International Relations as well as the Department of Student Services for recommendations on nearby suitable student housing.